lvgl/lvgl/docs/overview/timer.md

 ## Repeat count

-You can make a timer repat only a given times with `lv_timer_set_repeat_count(timer, count)`.
-The timer will automatically be deleted after being called the defined times.
-Set the count to `-1` to repeat infinitly.
+You can make a timer repeat only a given number of times with `lv_timer_set_repeat_count(timer, count)`.
+The timer will automatically be deleted after being called the defined number of times.
+Set the count to `-1` to repeat indefinitely.

 ## Measure idle time

 You can get the idle percentage time of `lv_timer_handler` with `lv_timer_get_idle()`.
 Note that, it doesn't measure the idle time of the overall system, only `lv_timer_handler`.
-It can be misleading if you use an operating system and call `lv_timer_handler` in an  timer, as it won't actually measure the time the OS spends in an idle thread.
+It can be misleading if you use an operating system and call `lv_timer_handler` in a timer, as it won't actually measure the time the OS spends in an idle thread.

 ## Asynchronous calls